nazarsosyak/adav-group/README.md

 > **Can we identify a patient zero?**
 > Is it possible to trace major market events back to an initial source, and distinguish between early carriers and super-spreaders?

-> **What are the dynamics of financial contagion?**
+> **What happens on a sectorial scale?**
-> How fast does risk propagate, how concentrated is the spread, and when does it become systemic?
+> What are the sectorial trends?
+Does this tell us more about the market's immune system?

-> **Does the market have an immune system?**
+> **Does each outrbeak have their own immunological signature?**
-> How does the market absorb, dampen or amplify shocks, and under what conditions does this defense mechanism fail?
+> What characterizes a crisis?
+How can we tell two crises apart?

 ---